Our Everest base camp trek tips cover everything from permits and teahouses to where to get the best views

 To trek to Everest base camp you must enter Sagarmāthā National Park where you will need to pay a national-park fee.
 For foreigners, not from a South Asian Association for Regional Cooperation (SAARC) country, the fee is 3,000 NPR ($30 USD) per person.
 A full list of park entry fees in Nepal can be found here.

-If you’re joining an organised trek with G Adventures, the fee is included in the trip cost.
+If you’re joining an organised trek, the fee should be included in the trip cost.

 There is usually a large dining room-cum-lounge with a stove in the centre where trekkers hang out in the evenings.
 The stove is usually lit in the early evening so the room gets pretty cosy.

 However, the bedrooms remain chilly, to say the least.
 A blanket is often supplied which, combined with your sleeping bag, means you should be warm enough once safely cocooned in your bedding.
 The cold certainly never stopped me from getting a good night’s rest.

 26. Can I drink alcohol along the trail?

 There are teahouses, restaurants and even bars in the villages along the trail that serve alcohol.
 However, I wouldn’t recommend drinking any alcohol until you’re on your way down.